Sjord/Sjord.github.io/_posts/2016-12-13-csrf-protection-by-default-in-asp-net-mvc.md

     filters.Add(new ValidateAntiForgeryTokenAttribute());

 This works a little too well: no page can be requested anymore, since all GET requests now also require a token.
 We want just the POST requests to check for the token.
-For this, we need to create our own filter.
+For this, we need to create our [own filter](https://github.com/Sjord/CheckTokenByDefault/blob/master/CheckTokenByDefault/ValidateAntiForgeryTokenOnPost.cs).

-    public class ValidateAntiForgeryTokenOnPostFilter : IAuthorizationFilter
+    public class ValidateAntiForgeryTokenOnPost : IAuthorizationFilter
     {
         public void OnAuthorization(AuthorizationContext filterContext)
         {